-Parents that have been through the process suggest it’s a good idea to expect a few unexpected expenses along the way.
-Again talking through the finances as you judge appropriate for your family is helpful in working out a realistic budget for the coming months and years.
+Parents that have been through the process suggest it’s a good idea to be prepared for a few unexpected expenses along the way.